 Tethys believes that the Tajikistan Contract Area has considerable potential for oil and gas condensate.
-The area includes almost the entire Tajik portion of the Afghan-Tajik basin, the eastern part of the prolific Amu Darya basin which contains giant and super giant gas and gas condensate fields in nearby Turkmenistan, Uzbekistan and Afghanistan.
 A proven hydrocarbon system exists in the Tajikistan Contract Area but only limited exploration has taken place in the past.
-Several reservoir horizons are present and both sweet light oil and gas condensate has been produced.
-Salt tectonics dominate the southern part of the area where numerous salt domes provide the potential for substantial hydrocarbon traps.
-The Tajikistan Contract Area includes several oil and gas condensate discoveries and

-KPL is involved in both appraisal and rehabilitation of these deposits as well as exploration for new targets.
+Several reservoir horizons are present and both sweet light oil and gas condensate have been produced.
+Salt and thrust tectonics dominate the southern part of the area where numerous salt domes provide the potential for substantial hydrocarbon traps.
+The Tajikistan Contract Area includes several oil and gas condensate discoveries and KPL is involved in both appraisal and rehabilitation of these deposits as well as exploration for new targets.
 The rehabilitation activities are aimed at establishing early cash flow whilst exploring for high potential deeper prospects.
-The first work has been carried out on the Komsomolsk Field near Dushanbe and the Khoja Sartez Field near Kulob with gas being tested from both fields.
-In the early part of 2009, some limited gas production was undertaken from the Khoja Sartez Field.
-In addition, small scale oil production commenced in the first quarter of 2010 from the Beshtentak Field and further work is ongoing.
-In 2009, a seismic acquisition program commenced with approximately 693 km of a planned original 1,000 km survey having now been completed.
-In addition, KPL is drilling an exploration well at East Olimtoi in the south of the area.
-Based on the current dataset over 130 fields, discoveries and structures have been identified in the Bokhtar PSC area with the TRACS Reserve and Resource Report estimating some 1,133 MMboe, categorized as "leads".
+Tethys also intends to locate and drill the first deep exploration well, which will target very large prospective resources in plays beneath the regionally extensive Jurassic salt.
+These prospects have never been drilled before in Tajikistan, and the Company believes no well has been drilled through the salt, but similar structures are prolific producers in the adjacent countries of Uzbekistan and Turkmenistan.